A Global Program for Long-Term Large-Scale Forest Research

 • Increase scientific understanding of forest ecosystems

-• Monitor the impacts of climate change
+• Monitor the impacts of global climate change

 • Build capacity in forest science

 Ecologists at the Smithsonian Tropical Research Institute established the first plot on Barro Colorado Island (BCI), Panama, in 1980.
 There they pioneered long-term tree-census techniques that scientists replicated throughout the tropics, creating a network of forest research plots that would eventually become the Center for Tropical Forest Science.
 Before 1980, scientists had never attempted to measure tropical forests so intensively and at such a large scale.
-Today the scale and intensity of the CTFS research program remain unprecedented in forest science.
+Today the scale and intensity of the CTFS research program remains unprecedented in forest science.

 A Network Unified by Methodology